ToineSayan/non-LEOPARD/readme.md

 This repository contains the code and data for the experiments included in the paper:

 **Saillenfest, A. & Lemberger, P. (2025).
-Nonlinear Concept Erasure: A Density Matching Approach.** (to appear in Proceedings of ECAI 2025- 28th European Conference on Artificial Intelligence).
+Nonlinear Concept Erasure: A Density Matching Approach.** (to appear in Proceedings of ECAI 2025- 28th European Conference on Artificial Intelligence).<br/>
 The full version of the paper (article + supplementary material) can be found [to be updated]